 Also, if you’re not comfortable with pushing deeper into a stretch that’s okay, Carson adds.
 “Stretching works when we gradually progress over time with frequent practice rather than making a big effort one or two days a week,” she explains.

-5 Best Post Run Stretches
+5 Best Post-Run Stretches

-Quick note on timing: As we age, our tissues become less elastic, which means we have to hold stretches for longer in order to reap the benefit, says Carson.
+in general, Carson explains.
+This stretch can help mitigate those issues age, our tissues become less elastic, which means we have to hold stretches for longer in order to reap the benefit, says Carson.
 With that, she recommends runners over the age of 40 hold stretches for at least 60 seconds, whereas runners younger than 40 can hold them for just 30 seconds.
 Follow those guidelines when performing the below moves.

 1. Foam Roller Thoracic Extension